ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 When resources are shared, possibly multiple applications access and use the same resource or parts of it.
 This might be for various reasons including that applications and compute environments have to live in the same corporate network, or that security logs are collected in a central storage service.
 It requires that services in a microservice architecture can be configured to access and use external services, that the shared service authorizes access, and that the network between the services is configured to support such collaboration, but not more.

 Some typical use cases of resource sharing are:
-- Central management of security-related infrastructure.
+- **Central management of security-related infrastructure**.
 Monitor security from a dedicated account, aggregate security logs in a single place.
-- Coordination of network addresses and subnets.
+- **Coordination of network addresses and subnets**.
 Accounts and their applications and compute environments need to fit into the corporate network.
 This requires sharing of address ranges and domain names.
-- Central management of resources for disaster recovery, including backup services like [{{site.data.keyword.backup_notm}}](https://{DomainName}/docs/Backup?topic=Backup-getting-started).
+- **Central management of resources for disaster recovery**, including backup services like [{{site.data.keyword.backup_notm}}](https://{DomainName}/docs/Backup?topic=Backup-getting-started).
 Applications and their services may be designed for high availability, but additional centrally organized resources might be available to fall back to in the worst case.
-This includes holding multiple resource copies available world wide, e.g., stored in [replicated {{site.data.keyword.cos_short}} buckets](https://{DomainName}/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview).
+This includes holding multiple resource copies available worldwide, e.g., stored in [replicated {{site.data.keyword.cos_short}} buckets](https://{DomainName}/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview).
-- Control costs by sharing more expensive services where possible.
+- **Control costs by sharing more expensive services** where possible.
 Not every development project including tests needs to have all services deployed as dedicated instances.
 Often, it is enough to share service instances - within accounts or across.
 Even for production environments, service instances might be shared depending on their cost / value factor and technical feasability.
 This can be organized by restricting available services in an account by utilizing [private catalogs and restricting the public catalog](https://{DomainName}/docs/account?topic=account-filter-account), then centrally providing instances of restricted services.
-- Central management of resources on a corporate level or for a business unit.
+- **Central management of resources on a corporate level or for a business unit**.
 This could be assets needed for branding or centrally managed templates, base images (virtual machines, containers), and more.
-Again, private catalogs and the [{{site.data.keyword.registryshort_notm}}](https://{DomainName}/docs/Registry?topic=Registry-registry_access).
+Again, private catalogs and the [{{site.data.keyword.registryshort_notm}}](https://{DomainName}/docs/Registry?topic=Registry-registry_access) are typical services.
-- Make scarce resources available to more users.
+- **Make scarce resources available to more users**.
 Sometimes, a resource type is only available in limited quantity.
 By sharing, more applications can benefit from it.
 This may require rate limiting.

 ## Sharing of security resources